Table of Contents

 Similar to an IRA, 401(k) accounts are one of the most common tax-sheltered accounts.
 The big difference between an IRA and a 401(k) account is that the 401(k) is employer-sponsored, and employees and employers can contribute to the account.

-Employees can contribute to their 401(k) up to $23,000 per year in 2024 and up to $22,500 in 2023.
-Employees over 50 can make additional catch-up contributions of $7,500 annually in both 2024 and 2023.
+Employees can contribute to their 401(k) up to $23,000 per year in 2024 and up to $23,500 in 2025.
+Employees over 50 can make additional catch-up contributions of $7,500 annually in both 2024 and 2025, and in 2025, those 60 to 63 can make a higher catch-up contribution of up to $11,250 under the SECURE 2.0 Act.
 Many employers offer employees 401(k) plans, some even matching contributions up to a certain percentage.

-The 401(k) is one of the most common ways to grow a retirement nest egg because the contributions are automatic and come out of the employee’s paycheck, so employees may not even notice the money is gone.
+The 401(k) is one of the most common ways to build a retirement nest egg because the contributions are automatic and come out of the employee’s paycheck, so employees may not even notice the money is gone.

 Tax Advantages of an IRA vs Taxable Brokerage Account